Special effects of Batman Returns: Penguins

-Penguin speech to the penguins
+The Penguin's speech to the penguins

 After being exposed as a criminal, the Penguin retreats underground to rally his army of penguins for an assault on Gotham.
 This penguin army was created through a blend of computer-generated birds by Boss Film, puppet penguins by Stan Winston Studio, and three species of live penguins.
 Boss Film's visual effects team, led by Jim Rygiel, faced the challenge of seamlessly blending CGI penguins with live footage.
-Using videotaped references of real penguins walking on gridded backdrops, they employed a flocking program similar to that used for the CGI bats to animate realistic walk cycles, turns, and random individual behaviors.
+Using videotaped references of real penguins walking on gridded backdrops, they employed a flocking program, similar to that used for the CGI bats, to animate realistic walk cycles, turns, and random individual behaviors.
 Each penguin had programmed paths and unique movement patterns.

 Because live penguins were difficult to direct, the Stan Winston puppet penguins were essential for controllable performances, especially in the film's climax where the penguin army marches and launches rockets strapped to their backs.
 The puppets included thirty mechanical penguins and six articulated suits for elder penguins portrayed by little people.
 The mechanical puppets were crafted under the supervision of Richard Landon and Craig Caton.
 Each of the three penguin species was sculpted over armatures with slight variations to avoid uniformity.
 Vacuform shells covered plaster positives, which were then assembled with fur cloth and segmented neck bands to replicate head bobbing.
 Fiberglass skulls, beaks, and sub-assemblies were also produced before handing the puppets to the mechanical department.

 Certain artistic liberties were taken in the penguin designs.
 For example, elder penguins were given furrowed brows to convey intelligence, despite real penguins lacking such features.
 Suits for little people required anatomical modifications, including the use of fur rather than feathers for better appearance and durability.
 Fabric specialist Karen Mason developed custom dyed fake fur with varying densities and coloring to simulate natural penguin markings.
 Each animatronic puppet contained about 194 mechanical parts and was operated by two joystick controllers and two radio controls, managing head, neck, eyes, beaks, and wing movements.
 The puppet suits shared similar remote-control setups, with the performers providing larger body movements.